kasparsd/sellfy-embed-wordpress/README.md

-# Convert Sellfy.com links into "Buy Now" buttons
+# Sellfy.com "Buy Now" button for WordPress

 Simply paste in the product URL from the Sellfy dashboard and this plugin will convert it into a "Buy Now" button.